0x1347/pswd_generator/README.md

 # pswd_generator
-python script to generate passwords
+python and C++ script to generate passwords